DrAShabut/AndroidDev/session-8.md

 The code private SimpleMath simpleMath; declares an instance of the SimpleMath class in this test class.
 The JUnit here is the test framework, it provides us with easy to read Annotations like @Before, @After and @Test and shares similar syntax and/or approach across other programming paradigms like JSUnit for Javascript, PHPUnit for PHP, etc.

 Now as the comments indicate, @Before is executed before the actual @Test executes.
-We have instantiated the simpleMath object in the setUpmethod (function).
+We have instantiated the simpleMath object in the setUpmethod (method).

 We have written 4 methods with @Test annotation, which means we have 4 unit tests that can either pass or fail.
 The tested method tests the Addition functionality of SimpleMath.
 In this method, we have used the simpleMath instance to add 4 and 5 and store it in an int total .
 In the next line assertEquals("Simple Math is not adding correctly", 9, total); we are checking if total or is not equal to 9, which it should be if our SimpleMath class is functioning correctly.
 The assertEquals() is one of the many static methods provided by the JUnit framework.
 It takes at least two parameters as the String parameter is optional which is displayed in case of test failure.
 The second and third parameters of the assertEquals method are expected and actual values in strict order.